mavehur/NutriProfile/README.md

 - You can locate my visual components after saving and loading a file by clicking "Save My List" and "Load My List."
 - You can save the state of my application by clicking "Save My List."
 - You can reload the state of my application by clicking "Load My List."
+- You can quit the program by clicking "quit."

+### Phase 4: Task 2
+-